csesoc/constitution/CONSTITUTION.rst

 The Secretary
 """""""""""""

-    This section has had section 16 of the Model Constitution added.

 #.
 The duties of the Secretary shall be:

    #.
 To be responsible for receiving and replying to all correspondence on behalf of